-Paul Jay is the CEO and Senior Editor of The Real News Network.
-He has overseen the production of over 4,500 news stories and is the host of TRNN news analysis programming.
-Previously, he was Executive Producer of CBC Newsworld's independent flagship debate show counterSpin for its 10 yrs on air.
-He is an award-winning documentary filmmaker with over 20 films under his belt including Hitman Hart, wrestling with shadows; Return to Kandahar; and Never-Endum-Referendum.
-He was the Founding Chair of Hot Docs!, the Canadian International Documentary Film Festival (now the largest in North America).
-(Canada/USA)
+Paul Jay is the CEO and senior editor of The Real News Network.
+He has overseen the production of over 7,000 news stories and is the host of TRNN news analysis programming.
+Previously, he was executive producer of CBC Newsworld's independent flagship debate show CounterSpin for its 10 years on air.
+He is an award-winning documentary filmmaker with over 20 films under his belt including Hitman Hart: Wrestling with Shadows; Return to Kandahar; and Never-Endum-Referendum.
+He was the founding chair of Hot Docs!, the Canadian International Documentary Film Festival and now the largest such festival in North America.

-Michael Ratner (USA), President of the Center for Constitutional Rights (CCR) in New York.
-Taught at Yale Law School, lectured at Columbia Law School and was President of the National Lawyers Guild.
+Michael Ratner is president of the Center for Constitutional Rights (CCR) in New York.
+He taught at Yale Law School, lectured at Columbia Law School, and was President of the National Lawyers Guild.

 T.M.
 Scruggs is an ethnomusicologist whose geographical specialty is Latin America and the Caribbean.
 He taught at the University of Iowa from 1994 to 2009, as well as universities in Nicaragua and Venezuela.
 He now lives in Berkeley, North California.

-Robert Lee is a graduate of University of Toronto with a Masters in Japanese literature.
+Robert Lee is a graduate of the University of Toronto with a master’s in Japanese literature.
 After graduating from the University of Texas Law School, he worked as a lawyer with Baker & McKenzie.
-In 1984, he founded his my own firm with offices in Tokyo, Shanghai and Hong Kong.
+In 1984, he founded his own firm with offices in Tokyo, Shanghai, and Hong Kong.
 His clients are mainly Japanese and Chinese companies doing business in the region.

-Dimitri Lascaris is a lawyer called to practice in the State of New York and the Province of Ontario, Canada, where he is a Securities Class Action Lawyer.
+Dimitri Lascaris is a lawyer called to practice in the State of New York and the Province of Ontario, Canada, where he is a securities class action lawyer.
 Dimitri was a securities lawyer for a major Wall Street law firm in their New York and Paris offices.
-He represented the underwriting syndicate in what was, at the time, the largest initial public offering of common stock in United States history.
-He also acted on behalf of the Republic of France in the privatization of state industries, and the government of Greece and the German development bank in numerous cross-border securities offerings.
+He represented the underwriting syndicate in what was, at the time, the largest initial public offering of common stock in United States’ history.
+He also acted on behalf of the Republic of France in the privatization of state industries, and on behalf of the government of Greece as well as the German development bank in numerous cross-border securities offerings.